 Mentor Eligibility Requirements

-- Mentors must be personality and social psychologists
+- Mentors must be personality or social psychology faculty (in any department)

 - Mentors must have an active research lab at undergraduate or graduate research institutions

 - Mentors must be SPSP members